 The carbon from homeworking in 2020/21 has increased slightly due to lockdowns in 2020 and 2021 enforcing homeworking and general increase in agile working on return.
-This has reduced significantly in 2021/22 as it is assumed that more staff are now back working on campus.
+This has increased again in 2021/22 and 2022/23 due to a change in methodology and conversion factors.
 No reduction target will be set for this area as benefits can be seen compared to carbon from staff commuting.
 This data will be reviewed in the context of the next staff travel survey.